background

 What is the Investment Strategy of Tiger Management?

-Julian Robertson’s Tiger Management employed a long/short investment strategy designed to profit from correctly picking the right stocks on which to take a long position and the worst stocks to short-sell.
+Julian Robertson’s Tiger Management employed a long/short strategy designed to profit from correctly picking the right stocks to take a long position and the worst stocks to short-sell.

-Originally, the primary strategy was oriented around finding undervalued and overvalued stocks mispriced by the market, but the number of opportunities soon diminished as the firm’s AUM grew.
+Initially, the core investment strategy was oriented around finding undervalued and overvalued stocks mispriced by the market, but the number of opportunities soon diminished as the firm’s assets under management (AUM) grew.

 Around 1999, Robertson publicly acknowledged that his past strategy of picking undervalued stocks (”cheap” stocks) while shorting overvalued stocks was no longer as effective.